gloose/15-466-f22-clockwork/README.md

 HEAL: Partially restores the target's health.
 May not heal beyond maximum health.

+##### FARGOTH

+One of the enemies that you can attack.
+Attacks every unit before RUPOL, and has a lot of health.

+##### RUPOL

+One of the enemies that you can attack.
+Attacks every unit after FARGOTH, and does a lot of damage.

 ### Code Execution

 In general, the player and the enemy take turns executing one line of code at a time.
 However, some statements take more or less than a full turn to execute.
 The conditional checks in an if or while statement only take a quarter of a turn, the archer's shoot action takes half a turn, and the wizard's spells take one and a half turns.